ErykMroczek/mofmt/code-style.md

 shall be inserted after every semicolon.
 It is allowable to insert a single blank line instead.

-Additionally, single blank shall be inserted before:
+Additionally, a single blank shall be inserted before:

 * section keywords
 * element, equations and statement lists inside class sections
-* before the call to external function
+* before the call to an external function
 * before class annotation
 * before end clause signifying the class' scope